revoltchat/legal/Privacy Policy.md

 - **Servers and Groups**: If you create or join a group/server on Revolt, we collect and store the names of the group/server to provide the service.
 - **Your Content**: To provide the service, we must store your messages and any content such as attachments and reactions.
 - **Legal Responsibility**: To ensure that users satisfy the legal age requirement to use the platform and to provide additional safety for minors, we must collect user's date of birth.
-- **Abuse Prevention**: To prevent our service from being attacked and protect your account, we collect your IP address, short device description for each session, and also temporarily store additional device information after initial registration.
+- **Abuse Prevention**: To prevent our service from being attacked and protect your account, we collect your IP address and a short device description for each session, and also temporarily store some device information after initial registration.
 - **Self-hosted instances**: Since self-hosted instances aren't operated by us, we cannot enforce our own Privacy Policy, Acceptable Usage Policy or Terms of Service there.
 Please visit self-hosted instances at your own discretion.

 ### Who is this information shared with?